CatboiOwO/BMP-for-Dell-force10/README.md

 Hai everyone,

-Here is instruktion how to use BMP is Dell force10 step by step.
+Here is instruktion how to use BMP for Dell force10 step by step.

 I am using Windows 10 pro and gonna use Dell force10 4810 OS9